JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/matrix/invert_matrix.rst

 Description
 -----------

 This node inverts the input transformation matrix.
 In other words, this node will return a matrix that reverses the effect of the input matrix.
+If the matrix is multiplied by its inverse, the result will be an identitie matrix.

 .. image:: images/invert_matrix_node.png
    :width: 160pt